Steelers draft picks 2023: All of Pittsburgh’s selections, NFL draft results, team order - ProFootballTalk

 This year, the Steelers have seven drat picks, including three picks in the top-50, beginning with the 17th overall selection in the first round.
 Pittsburgh has two picks in the second round, their own pick and a pick acquired from Chicago in a trade for WR Chase Claypool in November of last season.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Steelers will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Steelers will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Pittsburgh Steelers 2023 NFL Draft picks: